lukepolson/PHYS326_NUMERICAL/_episodes/03-tutorial3.md

 * `frames`: The number of frames to use in the animation (180 frames where `azim=2*i` means the gif will contain a full 360 degrees rotation)
 * `inteveral`: The time between frames in milliseconds.
 Note that **this does not define the frame rate**: it is slightly more complicated but I find 50 is a good value.

 It's not until we save the animation that we actually specify the frame rate.
-You'll see this above in the `ani.save`.
-All you need to worry about in that line is that we named the gif, and we specified the frame rate at 20 frames per second.
+In otherwords, you can think of `ani` as a sequence of images which we can flip through at any speed we like; this speed is specified by `fps` in `ani.save`.
 You have now created a gif using python!

 > ## Saving Animations
 > You made need to experiment with the `writer` argument of `ani.save` depending on your operating system.
 Use google to help you out!